shirou/VSNowm/README.md

 # Features

 - Note taking tool. but not just a note.
-- Titles are not required (but can be included).
+- Title is not required (but can be included).
 Start writing as soon as you think of it!
+  - A first line of the content will be used as a title.
 - None of us can "categorize" a Note.
 Find the notes you want with full text search and links.
   - VSNowm uses `ripgrep` to quick full text search.
 - Works on Remote connection